tombenner/nui/README.md

 NUI
 ===
-Style iOS apps with a style sheet
+Style iOS apps with a style sheet, similar to CSS

 Description
 -----------